ShzdiTrnum/Mask-RCNN-Lumbar-Vertebral-Segmentation/README.md

-# Mask-RCNN-Vertebral
+# Mask-RCNN-Lumbar-Vertebral-Segmentation

 > Standard Mask R-CNN (ResNet-101-FPN) baseline for automated lumbar vertebral body instance segmentation in sagittal T2 MRI images.
 This repository is the **ablation baseline** for the BMask R-CNN paper — identical hyperparameters, same SPIDER dataset, same training schedule — with the **sole difference** being the absence of the boundary supervision head.
-Achieves AP50 = 98.07% and AP75 = 98.07% on the curated SPIDER dataset.
+Applied on the curated SPIDER dataset.

-> ⚠️ **Associated manuscript under review** — please do not redistribute or cite without permission from the authors.

 ---